milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Google Distributed Cloud

 Google Distributed Cloud connected (formerly Google Distributed Cloud Edge): Google Distributed Cloud connected allows you to run private Google Kubernetes Engine clusters on dedicated hardware on Customer premises.
-This solution also provides you with a VPN connection to Google Cloud Platform, allowing you to interact with other GCP Services or other applications running in your Virtual Private Cloud.
+This solution also provides you with a VPN connection to Google Cloud Platform, allowing you to interact with other Google Cloud Services or other applications running in your Virtual Private Cloud.

 Sovereign Controls by Partners